 “My mom sacrificed so much for me to be who I am today.”

-As caregivers of family members with diversabilities, we often put our family’s needs before our own.
-Years ago, a neighbour, whose grandchild had a diversability, mentioned to me that his daughter was always with the child and never reached out for respite.
+As caregivers of family members with diverse abilities, we often put our family’s needs before our own.
+Years ago, a neighbour, whose grandchild had a diverse ability, mentioned to me that his daughter was always with the child and never reached out for respite.
 She wanted to do it all herself.
-However, at that moment, I was thinking to myself,
+At that moment, I was thinking to myself,

 “That doesn’t sound healthy.”